Like other departments in this

 A Lot of Culinary Delights!

-As well as its notable scenery Lot is known for the variety of foods made here.
+In addition to its notable scenery, Lot is renowned for the diverse range of foods produced here.
 Awaken your taste buds with the local produce of truffles,

 foie gras,

 Cabecou cheese and, of course, the full-bodied wines of Cahors.
 The capital of Lot, Cahors, sits on a small peninsula in a loop in the river Lot and, as we have previously mentioned, is best known for its production of ‘black’ wine.
-Cahors has a rich Celtic history and is a large Roman city filled with monuments that can still be seen today.
+Cahors has a rich Celtic history and was once a large Roman city, filled with monuments that can still be seen today.

 The Treasures of Cahors

-Tourists visit Cahors to enjoy its medieval quarter and its famous 14th-century fortified Valentré Bridge.
-When visiting or passing through Cahors you must spend some time at the famous Pont Valentré, it’s just beautiful and is rightfully listed as a UNESCO World Heritage Site.
-The medieval town grew due to the arrival of bankers and merchants in the 13th Century, large brick houses and arcades filled with shops were built and can be explored in the Rue Nationale, Rue du Chateau du Roi and the Rue des Soubirous.
-More recently in the 19th century Cahors’ main road, named the Boulevard Gambetta was built along the moat that surrounded the original town and is now the central route through Cahors.
+Tourists visit Cahors to explore its medieval quarter and admire the famous 14th-century Valentré Bridge.
+When visiting or passing through Cahors, you must spend some time at the famous Pont Valentré, it’s just beautiful and is rightfully listed as a UNESCO World Heritage Site.
+The medieval town experienced significant growth due to the arrival of bankers and merchants in the 13th century.
+Large brick houses and arcades filled with shops were built, and these can be explored in the Rue Nationale, Rue du Chateau du Roi, and the Rue des Soubirous.
+More recently, in the 19th century, Cahors’ main road, named the Boulevard Gambetta, was built along the moat that surrounded the original town and is now the central route through Cahors.

 The Tranquil Lot Landscape

-There are very few main roads throughout the Lot valley, less traffic allows you to discover the region as if it has never been touched.
-The history of the land is visible for all who visit, even dating back to prehistoric times, leaving numerous caves and ancient stone monuments.
+There are very few main roads throughout the Lot Valley; less traffic allows you to discover the region as if it had never been touched.
+The history of the land is visible to all who visit, dating back to prehistoric times and leaving numerous caves and ancient stone monuments.
 This area of Occitanie is characterised by the sleepy market towns, bastide villages and picturesque, tranquil countryside, many of which were built by the English in the 13th Century.
 Some of the medieval bastide towns have even managed to remain unspoiled, adding to the lure of the land.
-Amongst the hills in Northern Lot, you will find the historic village of Prayssac, with a collection of classic stone properties to suit every style that boasts private pools, guest houses and beautiful gardens stretching into the countryside.
+Among the hills in Northern Lot, you will find the historic village of Prayssac, with a collection of classic stone properties to suit every style, boasting private pools, guest houses, and beautiful gardens that stretch into the countryside.

 Where History and Modern Living Meet

-In contrast to the strong historic past that runs through much of Lot you could reside in one of the contemporary homes within walking distance of the main towns in the department.
-You can enjoy a tranquil lifestyle in the pretty villages of Puy-l’Eveque and Rocamadour or live surrounded by the vineyards of Cahors, discover and explore your highlights of the Lot.
+In contrast to the strong historic past that runs through much of Lot, you could reside in one of the contemporary homes within walking distance of the main towns in the department.
+You can enjoy a tranquil lifestyle in the pretty villages of Puy-l’Eveque and Rocamadour, or live surrounded by the vineyards of Cahors, and discover the highlights of the Lot.

 Key Information about the Lot